I'm an artist, writer and ponderer, working in Stirchley, a suburb of Birmingham in the North West of Eurasia.

 - The Bunminster Pack – Fiona and I keep rabbits and document everything we know on this website.

-- Birmingham Camera Obscura – Exploring and building camera obscuras with Jenny Duffin.
+- Birmingham Camera Obscura – Exploring and building camera obscuras.
 (On hiatus.)

 I'm an experienced photographer and photography teacher.
-I'm figuring out how best to showcase my photography on this site but for now it gets dumped on Flickr.
+I'm figuring out how best to showcase my photography on this site but for now the good stuff gets dumped on Flickr.

 I have content on / give data to the following commercial online services, though my use fluctuates.
 It's always best to email me than DM or similar.